Measure, Measure, Measure

 At BDP, we are a great believer in measuring all forms of campaigns.
 Blanket brand building exercises should be left to large corporations such as Coca Cola, McDonalds or Tesco’s and even then, everything is measured to the very last detail.

-Telephone – setup a dedicated phone line, many can be found online free of charge.
+Telephone – Setup a dedicated phone line, many can be found online free of charge.
 Have these redirected to your main telephone number and you can then track the calls through their login system.
 This way you can find out how many different people are calling and who is a repeat caller.
 Doing this allows you to see how many people are interested in your product and are possibly phoning up in order to get more information.

 Don’t forget in addition; always ask customers how they heard about your business as this can also let you know which methods of marketing are working the best.

 Overall in order to track your campaign efficiently you want to use all the channels you can to learn about what part of your campaign is the most effective and which ones are not.
 From this you can tweak your campaign in order to receive better results and in turn sell your product or service.

 Here at BDP we can help you to contact your target market customers with our up-to-date data, call us on 0333 200 1860 or email us at [email protected] for more details and to find out extra advice on how to start your marketing campaigns.